reach-sh/reach-lang/docs/src/frontend/index.md

 stdlib.formatAddress(acc) => string
 ```

-Formats the address in the way the user would expect to see it.
+Formats the address in the way the user would expect to see it:

 + On Ethereum, it is a hex-encoded string starting with `{!js} '0x'`.
 + On Algorand, it is a base32-encoded string, ending with the checksum.